Mirehan/Data-Exploration/README.md

 # Data-Exploration
-Data Exploration covid 19 dataset in SQL Server .
+Data Exploration of covid 19 dataset in SQL Server .